MichielBbal/RoboCar/README.md

 # RoboCar
-My Project to create a mini car and using AI to control it.
+My Project to create a mini car (and using ML to control it).

-<b> This is an ongoing project! </b>
+<b> This is an ongoing project! </b>(

-# Basic setup: Arduino powered Robot Car
+# Basic setup: Raspberry Pi powered Robot Car
 ##Hardware:
 * Joy-IT chassis, wheels and electrical motors.
-* Arduino Uno and Motor shield for Arduino
-* Bluetooth receiver HC-05
+* Raspberry Pi and L298N motor bridge
+* a PiCamera with ribbon.
+Preferably a PiCamera holder.
-* Batteries for motors and batteries for Arduino + wires/plugs to connect the batteries
+* Batteries for motors and batteries for RPi + wires/plugs to connect the batteries
 * Jumper wires

-* an Android device (tablet/phone) for controlling the car using bluetooth

-##Software
+* a laptop or tablet with VNC installed to control the car (see below for VNC)

+## Software
+We use python
-* use the .ino file for controlling the Arduino
+* use gpiozero library to control the engines
-* Android app can be found here: https://sites.google.com/site/bluetoothrccar/home/3BluetoothModulesAndArduinoCode
-* Or create your own app with MIT AppInventor
+* use PiCamera
+* See code for scripts

+### VNC
+Use this [https://www.raspberrypi.org/documentation/remote-access/vnc/] tutorial to install VNC on both your device and the Pi.
+Make sure you have an account and are logged in on both devices.

 ## Wiring / set up:
 to do

-# Advanced: putting a camera on top of the car and using OpenCV to give it AI capabilities
+# Advanced:

+## Line following

+to do
+## OpenCV on RPi with Haar Transformations to detect a STOP-sign

 to do